Features

 6. Page Breaks

-DefectDojo’s reports can be generated in HTML and AsciiDoc.
+DefectDojo’s reports can be generated in HTML.

 Metrics